UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

     !!! warning "RStudio Users"

-        To install Monocle3, you'll need to be in an [interactive terminal session](../../../running_jobs/interactive_jobs/) and {==not in an RStudio session==}.
+        To install Monocle3, you'll need to be in an [interactive terminal session](../../../running_jobs/interactive_jobs/) and ==not in an RStudio session==.
 Once your installation is successful, it is possible to load these modules in RStudio using [the method described here](#loading-modules-in-rstudio).

     !!! bug "Anaconda must be removed from your environment" You will need to make sure Anaconda is completely removed from your environment prior to the install.
 If you have Anaconda initialized in your account, see the code block on our Anaconda page under [Removing Anaconda From Your Environment --> Temporary Removal](../anaconda/#removing-anaconda-from-your-environment).